 Phishing attacks happen when a malicious source tries to get you to provide private information by pretending to be a legitimate company, coworker, or someone else you trust.
-They often look very much like official emails, websites, tweets, facebook posts, etc, and can easily get your personal information if you’re not on the lookout.
+They often look like official emails, websites, tweets, or Facebook posts, and can steal your personal information if you’re not on the lookout.

-Stripe does send email notifications from time to time, so it’s always worth double-checking some key details:
+Stripe does send email notifications from time to time, so it is always worth checking the content of the email for the following details:

-- Check the URL before clicking on a link.
-On a web browser, hover over the link and look at the URL that shows up on the bottom of your browser – is it actually pointing to a page at **stripe.com?
+Check the web address (URL) before you click on a link.
+On a web browser, hover over the link and look at the URL that shows up on the bottom of your browser.
+Is it pointing to a page at stripe.com?

-- Only type your password into sites after double-checking that it’s really the website you want, and not just one that’s made to look like Stripe.
-Check the domain name for typos (ie, “stirpe.com”).
-Check for our Extended Validation Certificate (find out how here); this usually looks like a green lock next to the URL, and it lets you know that you are really on Stripe’s website.
+Check for our Extended Validation Certificate; this usually looks like a green lock next to the URL, and it lets you know that you are on the genuine Stripe website.